Original SafeWise safety & security research featured in:

 More medical alert watches we considered

-AngelSense Watch: Best for seniors who wander
+AngelSense Watch: Best medical alert watch for seniors who wander

 The AngelSense Watch is new to the market.
-We haven't had a chance to test it yet, but we have high hopes thanks to our good experiences with AngelSense's flagship GPS tracker
+We haven't had a chance to test it yet, but we have high hopes thanks to our good experiences with AngelSense's flagship GPS tracker.

 It's not a professionally-monitored watch, so caregivers are the only ones who get alerts when the SOS button is pressed.
 There's a fall detection option currently in beta testing, so it's too soon to tell if that'll be a permanent feature in the AngelSense Watch.